Howard-Dickinson House

 Sam Houston, the first president of the Republic of Texas, was a frequent visitor to the house.
 He was a cousin to Martha Howard.
-Houston’s campaign trunk is displayed in the house.
+Houston's campaign trunk is displayed in the house.

 Mrs. Katie Dickinson purchased the home in 1905 and the Dickinson family lived there for about 50 years.
 During this time, they added the two-story wing located in the rear of the home.
-This section of the home was used in the 1930s as a boarding house for workers during the East Texas Oil Boom.
+This section of the home was used in the 1930s as a boarding house for workers during the East Texas oil boom.

-By the 1960s the house was in need of repair and was given by the then owner, businessman Homer Bryce, to the Rusk County Heritage Association, a group formed to save the house.
-In 1967, after much fund-raising and restoration work, the house was restored and opened to the public as a living museum and meeting place for special events.
+By the 1960s, the house was in need of repair and was given by then-owner businessman Homer Bryce to the Rusk County Heritage Association, a group formed to save the house.
+In 1967, after much fund-raising and restoration work, the house was opened to the public as a living museum and meeting place for special events.
 Ghost tours are also given in the home.